Following are some frequently asked questions about the Do Not Call:

 The Attorney General may file a lawsuit seeking penalties up to $10,000 per violation, in addition to an injunction and costs of prosecution.
 In addition, a person who knowingly violates the anti-spoofing law commits a Class B misdemeanor, which is enforced through the county prosecutor's office.

-Ask the Attorney General's Office at TelephonePrivacy@atg.in.gov.
+Ask the Office of the Indiana Attorney General at firstname.lastname@example.org.